3 BOARD OF DIRECTORS

 Nomination and Governance Committee

 The majority of members of the Nomination and Governance Committee must be independent and non-executive members of the Board of Directors.
 The Committee consists of three members.
 It is chaired by the Chairman of the Board.
-The most important duties of this Committee include performance review and succession planning at the level of the Board of Directors and the Management Board; defining the selection criteria for members of the Board of Directors and the Management Board; and annually reviewing the performance of the Board of Directors, its committees and its individual members based on a defined evaluation plan.
+The other members are the chairmen of the Audit Committee and the Compensation Committee.
+The most important duties of this Committee include succession planning at the level of the Board of Directors and the Management Board; defining the selection criteria for members of the Board of Directors and the Management Board; and regularly reviewing the performance of the Board of Directors, its committees and its individual members based on a defined evaluation plan.
 This Committee is also charged with monitoring risk management and corporate governance.

 The Board of Directors receives monthly reports from the Group's management information system so that it can monitor financial and operational performance.
 All relevant guidelines are presented to the Board of Directors or the appropriate committees for approval to ensure shared responsibility for all major decisions.